-Although public interaction with the system will be limited, the improvements in efficiency and transparency should improve the experience of the applicant, resulting in fewer application queries and complaints. public experience will be monitored by feedback tools on the council's website.
+Although public interaction with the system will be limited, the improvements in efficiency and transparency should improve the experience of the applicant, resulting in fewer application queries and complaints.

 Service assessment

 On Thursday 25th April 2019, this discovery phase was assessed against the Local Government Digital Service Standard, by a panel of three assessors from Greater London Authority and Government Digital Service.